pombreda/lepl/doc-src/manual/intro-3.rst

   [23, 'again']

 Note how ``('name', value)`` pairs have a special meaning in the `Node() <api/redirect.html#lepl.node.Node>`_ constructor.
-LEPL has a feature that helps exploit this, which I will explain in the next section.
+Lepl has a feature that helps exploit this, which I will explain in the next section.